TIRony/u-turn_interview/README.md

 **Cars table:**
 - id, driver_id, model, plate_number, timestamps

-## Testing with Postman

-I've included a Postman collection file to make testing super easy.

-**How to import and test:**

-1. Open Postman
-2. Click "Import" button (top left)
-3. Drag and drop `postman_collection.json` or click "Choose Files"
-4. You'll see "U-Turn Ride Matching API" collection appear
-5. Make sure your server is running (`pnpm dev`)
-6. Click any request → Hit "Send"

-The collection has 3 requests:
-- **Root** - Check basic API info
-- **Request Ride - Area 1** - Test from Banani area
-- **Request Ride - Area 2** - Test from Gulshan area

-That's it!
-No need to manually type requests or configure anything.

 ## Things to know

 - The seed data puts drivers around Dhaka for testing